South RouteMount Elbrus

 Clearly however the decision about whether to go or not is yours, and all we can do is assure you that we do not enter this lightly and we have many years of comparison and experience to draw on.

-Mount Elbrus SOuth Route - Fitness Required
+Mount Elbrus South Route - experience and terrain

 Clearly being fit is always going to be important on a mountain expedition and we strongly recommend you work towards this trip with the aim of being capable of multiple days out on the hill carrying a pack up to 10kgs.
 People who are active in the hills generally have few problems on Mount Elbrus, but a bit of extra work on the calf muscles and thigh muscles will help.
 Cardio-vacular fitness can be assisted by swimming, circuit training and working on a programme that intersperses high level intensity with breaks to allow your heart rate to go back to normal.
 Check the time it takes to recover between each burst, and dont overdo it.
 Allow yourself a break before the trip rather than intensifying your regime, since it is easy to suddenly get a strain.

 Don't let the altitude worry you, your metabolism will look after you and adapt if given the time.
 Although people like to use chemicals like Diamox to help, in truth a good acclimatisation programme along with eating, drinking and sleeping well is more valuable.
 Our programme allows everyone to build their 'mountain fitness' before going high, acclimatising not just to the height but also the climate and new surroundings.
 Fitness is mental as well as physical, so we like to promote a happy and positive team spirit before rushing to the top!

 Summit day is long and often debilitating, starting in the early hours and sometimes finishing in the late afternoon.
 During the day you will most likely experience different weather patterns and the condition of the snow will change.
 Physical fitness should be accompanied with mental fortitude and preparation for a big mountain day.
 In the early part of the season when it is colder it can be particularly challenging.